 You probably already knew how to reach Pokhara (from above).

-If you take a flight from Kathmandu, you will arrive at Pokhara domestic airport.
+You will arrive at Pokhara domestic airport if you take a flight from Kathmandu.
 Head straight to the Lakeside (Fewa/Phewa Lake) which is a 10-minute drive west/30-minute walk distance.

 If you take a tourist bus, you will arrive at the tourist bus park, near Rastra Bank Chowk.
 From here you can either take a taxi (if you have got a lot of luggage) or walk instead (just 10 minutes away).